A Perfect Porto Itinerary: How To Spend 1-5 Days in Porto, Portugal by JetSettingFools.com

 Inside, Mercado Municipal de Gaia, Porto, Portugal

-End your Porto One Day Itinerary with a feast of typical Portuguese fare at the Mercado Municipal de Gaia.
-The marketplace features stalls representing some of the best restaurants in Porto.
-Visitors can sample an array of traditional Porto dishes – like Bacalhau com Natas, bifanas and codfish cakes.
+End your Porto One Day Itinerary with a feast of Portuguese fare at the Mercado Municipal de Gaia.
+The marketplace features stalls representing some of the most celebrated restaurants in Porto.

 Porto 2-Day Itinerary

-Travelers who visit Porto in 2 days can spend the second day eating fresh-caught fish, walking on the beach and savoring the salty sea air.
-Then, be back in Porto in the evening for a fun night of local bar snacks and craft beer.
+Spend the afternoon eating fresh-caught fish, walking on the beach and savoring the salty sea air.
+Then, return to Porto for a fun night of bar snacks and craft beer!

 Wandering the Ribeira District